andybeet/website/_posts/2025-02-15-enhancing_rpackages.md

 You've seen these.
 Many site have these cool looking hexes, the Posit team has one for every R package in the [tidyverse](https://tidyverse.org/)!
 Good news is that they are easy to create and implement.

 The package [hexSticker](https://github.com/GuangchuangYu/hexSticker) is a good start to help create a hex!
-Then simply save it as `logo.png` add it to your `man/figures` folder and link to it from your `README.md` with an image tag defined after the name of your package,  something like this:
+Simply save your design as `logo.png`, add it to your `man/figures` folder, and link to it from your `README.md` with an image tag defined after the name of your package.
+Something like this:

 ```
 # package_name <img src="man/figures/logo.png" align="right" width="120" />